sdcst11/012-tuples-and-for-loops/README.md

 We can also use code that allows us to treat for loops like a while loop, and vice versa!

-### Using a TUPLE
+### Using a TUPLE / LIST
-We are going to mention a new variable type here: the TUPLE example1.py
+We are going to mention 2 new variable types here: the TUPLE and LIST The difference between them is that a TUPLE is read only (can't be changed) and LISTs can have their values changed.
+Their use in for loops is identical, and the way that we access member elements is also identical. example1.py
-A tuple is a set of data that is defined as having multiple values or members.
+A tuple or list is a set of data that is defined as having multiple values or members.
 It is defined just like a regular variable, but uses brackets to define the beginning and end of the tuple: